 My key areas of interest and expertise include diaspora, gender and identity politics, social impact, food as a medium, and hospitality.

-I am currently completing a second MA in Anthropology of Food at SOAS while guest lecturing at Sotheby’s Institute on collection management and the global market.
+I am currently completing a second MA in Anthropology of Food at SOAS, where my thesis, “Conviviality of Turkish Coffee: Gendered Spaces and Fortune-Telling,” looks at the ritual and gender politics of the practice.
+I also guest lecture at Sotheby’s Institute on collection management and the global art market.

-Alongside my curatorial work, I run @curiouscurator on Substack, exploring food and art, contribute to STIR magazine, and support institutions including Gasworks and Nottingham Contemporary.
+Alongside my curatorial work, I write The Curious Curator on Substack, exploring food and art, contribute to STIR magazine, and support institutions including Gasworks and Nottingham Contemporary.
+I also co-authored a cookbook, Tender Touches, with artist Inés Neto dos Santos.